Fiona McHardy: Career

 McHardy completed her PhD at the University of Exeter in 1999.
 Her thesis was titled ‘The ideology of revenge in ancient Greek culture: a study of ancient Athenian revenge ethics’; and she is the author of Revenge in Athenian Culture (Bloomsbury, 2008).

 She is an editor with Nancy Sorkin Rabinowitz and Mark Masterson for the series Intersectionality in Classical Antiquity (Edinburgh University Press), which focuses on 'intersectional approaches to sexuality and gender in Greco-Roman Antiquity...with a range of other factors including race, ethnicity, class, ability, masculinity, femininity, transgender and post-colonial gender studies'.

 She is currently writing a book on Gender Violence in Ancient Greece, covering such topics as infanticide, sexual violence, uxoricide and domestic violence.
 She is a co-editor for Classics in and Out of the Academy: Classical Pedagogy in the Twenty-First Century, for Routledge.

 In 2017, McHardy co-organised an event with Susan Deacy and Katerina Volioti for the Women's Classical Committee UK on 'Bullying and Harassment in UK Classics Departments: Finding Solutions'.

 McHardy's inaugural professorial lecture, entitled 'Ancient Greek Tiger Mothers', was held on October 8, 2018, at the University of Roehampton.

 Selected publications

-McHardy is the author of Revenge in Athenian Culture (Bloomsbury, 2008); and has co-edited the following four volumes:
+McHardy is the author of Revenge in Athenian Culture (Bloomsbury, 2008); and has co-edited the following five volumes: